 The DAKI Retrospective Template

-DAKI is a playful and super intuitive retrospective technique.
+DAKI is a playful and super intuitive retrospective template.
 Its name is an acronym for Drop, Add, Keep, Improve.

-This retrospective model helps you identify your team's activities and attitudes.
+This retrospective format helps you identify your team's activities and attitudes.
 To do so, team members share things they feel should be dropped, added, kept, or improved.

 One core rule to follow here is that everyone considers the team's continuous improvement as their prime objective.